 You should also examine the mentorship structure to determine whether the school assigns research advisors, offers formal scholarly concentrations, or supports longitudinal research tracks.
 Schools with structured mentorship reduce abandoned projects and increase the likelihood that students complete studies, submit abstracts, and publish results.

-Assess publication and conference support as well, including internal research funding, travel grants, and documented student publication outcomes.
+Assess publication and conference support, including internal research funding, travel grants, and documented student publication outcomes.
 Institutional funding and logistical support increase the likelihood of presenting and publishing research.

 And verify access to major research institutions, such as: